What Are Nootropics? The Real Science Behind “Smart Drugs” (And Why Most Guides Get It Wrong)

 They don’t all do the same thing.
 That’s the first thing most guides get wrong—lumping every “brain supplement” into one pile.
 The mechanisms are distinct:

 Nerve Growth Factor (NGF) stimulation.
 Lion’s Mane contains hericenones and erinacines that cross the blood-brain barrier and stimulate your brain to produce more NGF.
 This isn’t a stimulant effect—it’s structural.
 You’re literally growing new neural connections.
-A 2009 Mori et al. study in Phytotherapy Research showed significant cognitive improvement in older adults after 16 weeks.
+A 2009 Mori et al. study in Phytotherapy Research showed significant cognitive improvement in older adults after 16 weeks, and the independent research summaries at Examine.com are the least breathless place to check the rest of the evidence.

 Alpha brain wave promotion.
 L-Theanine, the amino acid in green tea, promotes alpha brain wave activity—the frequency associated with calm, alert focus.
 It doesn’t rev you up or knock you out.
 It puts your brain in the state you’re in during a good conversation or a flow-state work session.
 Nobre et al. (2008) in Nutritional Neuroscience confirmed significant alpha wave increases within 40 minutes of a single dose.